moead-framework/documentation/docs/documentation.rst

 Termination criteria
 --------------------------------------

-The termination criteria is set in the algorithm contructor with the parameter :code:`termination_criteria`.
+The termination criteria is set as the parameter :code:`termination_criteria` in the algorithm contructor.

-The termination criteria is the component used to determine when the algorithm have to stop.
+The termination criteria is the component used to determine when the algorithm ends.
 We implement in this framework a default criteria based on a maximum number of evaluation (a parameter of the algorithm) but we allow you to define new critera.
 The termination criteria is an optional parameter of the algorithm.